-Don’t keep your long haired chihuahua outside for too long on a cold day, and watch her closely to make sure she isn’t shivering.
+Don’t keep your long coat chihuahua outside for too long on a cold day, and watch her closely to make sure she isn’t shivering.
 Even though she has more hair than her short hair counterpart, she can be just as sensitive to the cold.

 They also tend to struggle in hot weather.
 It is important to make sure these dogs are in a comfortable, warm environment as much as possible.
 Excessive panting can be a sign that they are getting overheated.

-There might be some female long haired chihuahuas out there with longer fur than some male long haired chihuahuas.
+There might be some female chihuahuas out there with a longer coat than some males.
 However, on average, the males have longer, fluffier hair.

-In order for that to happen, both short haired parents must be carriers of the gene for long hair.
+For that to happen, both short haired parents must be carriers of the gene for long hair.

 Both short hair and long hair puppies can be born in the same litter.

-The other thing is that because long hair is a recessive trait, long haired chihuahuas are less common than short haired chihuahuas.
+Because long hair is a recessive trait, long haired chihuahuas are less common than short haired chihuahuas.

 Some don’t grow their full coats until they are almost two years old.
-Others have a fully fledged coat of fur at a younger age.
+Others have a full-fledged coat of fur at a younger age.